Hi, welcome to my website!

 with Andrea Carriero (Queen Mary University of London, U Bologna), Todd Clark (Federal Reserve Bank of Cleveland), Massimiliano Marcellino (Bocconi, IGIER and CEPR)

-Survey expectations and forecast uncertainty (forthcoming, Edward Elgar Handbook chapter)
+Now published: Survey expectations and forecast uncertainty (2024, Edward Elgar Handbook chapter)

 with Todd E. Clark (Federal Reserve Bank of Cleveland)